pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

+> [!NOTE]
+> As of 2025.02.05 at 14 PM, all datasets have been successfully uploaded.
+> TCHES Artifact Evaluation is now possible.

 # Abstract

 This artifact consists of software and data to reproduce the main results of section 7.2 of our paper.